James Beard and ICE founder Peter Kump

 "I want them to become free to improvise, to work without recipes.
 They should learn principles, the reasons for mixing and blending this with that.
 And techniques."

-After a few years, the school had grown in reputation — and had outgrown its original apartment space.
-Looking for something that better reflected the school's professional aspirations, Peter Kump's moved to a new space on 92nd street in 1979, with three kitchens full of commercial equipment, including a demonstration kitchen.
-A fourth kitchen and roof garden was added later, as was a separate dedicated pastry kitchen located two doors down the street.
+By 1979, the school had grown in reputation — and had outgrown its original apartment space.
+Looking for something that better reflected the school's professional aspirations, Peter Kump's New York Cooking School moved to a new space on East 92nd street, with three kitchens full of commercial equipment, including a demonstration kitchen.
+A fourth kitchen and roof garden were added later, as was a separate dedicated pastry kitchen located two doors down the street.

 The evolution of culinary schools in New York and LA